pawello2222/WidgetExamples/README.md

 Some examples depend on the App Group capability (e.g., [AppGroup Widget](https://github.com/pawello2222/WidgetExamples/tree/main/WidgetExtension/AppGroupWidget)) or integrate with the main App (e.g., [Preview Widget](https://github.com/pawello2222/WidgetExamples/tree/main/WidgetExtension/PreviewWidget)), so it's recommended to download the whole project to keep the configuration intact.

+## License

+Widget Examples project is available under the MIT license.
+See the [LICENSE](https://github.com/pawello2222/WidgetExamples/blob/main/LICENSE) file for more info.